 - Exercise Can Change Genes

-Science is now starting to realise our DNA affects every single one of our body processes.
+Science is now starting to realise your DNA affects every single one of your body processes.

-This means we inherit previously unimagined individualities in the ways we respond to outside stimuli.
+This means you inherit previously unimagined individualities in the ways you respond to outside stimuli.

-Our bodies are primed to function slightly differently, depending on the cocktail of genes we are born with.
+Your body is primed to function slightly differently, depending on the combination of genes you are born with.

-While it’s common knowledge genes effect our outward appearance, hair colour and height, it’s now apparent genes effect how our bodies function on a cellular level.
+While it’s common knowledge genes affect your outward appearance, hair colour and height, it’s now apparent genes also affect how your body functions on a cellular level.

-A myriad of complex variations determines how our bodies are primed to react to any circumstance you could choose to mention.
+A myriad of complex variations determines how your body is primed to react to any circumstance.